John Walker-Smith: Memoirs

-According to his memoirs, Walker-Smith's early life was marked by several incidents that he believes to have led to his career in medicine.
+According to his memoirs, Walker-Smith's early life was marked by several incidents that he believes led to his career in medicine.
 At age 14, he fell through a plate glass window, which resulted in a partial palsy of the ulnar nerve, which is noted as possibly contributing to his interest in endoscopy.
-Before entering the University of Sydney as a medical student, he reported maths as being his worst subject in school, and during his time there had trouble with the practive of auscultation, which led him towards the path of gastroenterology.
+Before entering the University of Sydney as a medical student, he reported maths as being his worst subject in school, and during his time there had trouble with the practice of auscultation, which led him towards the path of gastroenterology.
 His first employment out of medical school was at the Children's Hospital at Westmead (then the Royal Alexandra Hospital for Children) in Sydney, followed by a position under Christopher Booth at Hammersmith Hospital.

 MMR vaccine controversy

 Walker-Smith is the senior co-author of a now-retracted paper (along with Andrew Wakefield, the lead author) which claimed a unique gastrointestinal condition in autistic children that may be connected to the MMR vaccine.
 This study is generally regarded as sparking the MMR vaccine controversy.
 In 2010, Walker-Smith was found guilty by the General Medical Council of professional misconduct who recommended erasure subject to appeal.
 The misconduct finding was reversed on appeal.

 In a statement reported in the book on the fraud by Brian Deer, Walker-Smith said:

-My case was related to entirely different issues to those that concerned Dr. Wakefield...
+My case was related to entirely different issues to those that concerned Dr Wakefield...
 Every investigative procedure I ordered was to find out what was wrong with the children.

 In his memoir Enduring Memories, published 2003, Walker-Smith defended Wakefield's integrity, and noted that the pediatric gastroenterologists in his department had never claimed that the MMR vaccine caused autism, nor that it was unsafe.